-Most recently, in search of mind share, Shively held a joint press conference with former Mexican president Vicente Fox, who eloquently expressed his hope that marijuana legalisation in the United States will help diminish the prohibition-fuelled violence of the international drug cartels.
-Though Fox has no direct stake in Diego Pellicer or any other aspect of the cannabis industry, his high profile appearance before the press only fuelled speculation that the brand might eventually look to import its product from south of the border.
+Most recently, in search of mind share, Shively held a joint press conference with former Mexican president Vicente Fox, who eloquently expressed his hope that marijuana legalization in the United States will help diminish the prohibition-fueled violence of the international drug cartels.
+Though Fox has no direct stake in Diego Pellicer or any other aspect of the cannabis industry, his high profile appearance before the press only fueled speculation that the brand might eventually look to import its product from south of the border.

 “The whole topic of trade with Mexico got so far overblown it's kind of funny,” Shively says now that the smoke's cleared.
 “My whole point from the beginning was simply that we've got this big, hemispheric problem that may require a big, hemispheric solution.
 So we need to keep an open mind about things we might otherwise have a knee jerk reaction against.”

 An interesting and even worthwhile thought experiment, no doubt.
 But perhaps one best kept to a smoky back room until the Feds finally call off their War on Weed.

 “He's waiving a red flag at a bull,” UCLA Professor of Public Policy Mark A. R. Kleiman responds when I ask if Shively's plans might be seen as provocative by the US Department of Justice.
 Colloquially known as Washington's “pot czar,” Kleiman advises the state's Liquor Control Board on how to best implement the will of the people when it comes to recreational marijuana cultivation and sales, including by creating a system that adequately addresses the federal government's frequently voiced interest in preventing the rise of large-scale, multi-state marijuana enterprises.